elunna/hackem/hackem_changelog.md

 #### Archeologist:

 - Starts with 2 spellbooks; can start with torch or lamp
-- Scimitar and club moved from skilled to basic.
+- Club moved from skilled to basic.
 - Spear skill added, can be trained to expert.

 #### Barbarians: